BlackBinary/pyramid/README.md

-# Pyramid
+# Pyramid Project
-Candle Pro is an automated trading bot
+The Pyramid Project is a trading framework

 ## Requirements
 Pyramid requires the following dependencies to be installed: